csula/cs3220-spring-2018/notes/html_css.md

 Hyperlinks are probably by far one of the most important elements in the web.
 Besides, without hyperlinks, how does pages form a internet **web**.

-A very basic hyperlink example can be like below:
+A basic hyperlink example can be like below:

 ```html
 <a href="https://google.com">google.com</a>